darasus/ai-blog/content/how-to-deal-with-a-partner-whos-always-busy.md

   busy is the best way to deal with being busy is to let the best fall by with being with your partner.
 Find a partner who is busier when you need them to be.
+intro: >-
+  Do you and your partner see each other often, or is it more like once a blue moon?
+If you live in different cities, or have demanding jobs that take up a lot of your time, it can be tough to make time for one another.
+However, if you’re in a long-distance relationship or simply see each other less frequently due to work or study commitments, this doesn’t mean there’s anything wrong with your relationship.

+  Social life and personal relationships are important parts of our lives as adults.
+When we meet someone special, we want to invest time into making that relationship last.
+But what happens when you have a partner who is always busy?
+   Understandably, being constantly busy isn’t easy to deal with on a regular basis.
+Trust us, we get it – being busy isn’t a bad thing!
+Everyone has moments when they are super-busy, but how do you deal with that in your relationship?
+Here are some tips.
 ---

 ## Set clear expectations